 The problem is not paying, it's counting, integrating into our thinking software that the use of a smart feature must necessarily be limited.

 Let's be clear: all work deserves payment.
-Paying a subscription to support the development of a powerful tool and enjoying a user license is normal and healthy.
+Paying a license to support the development of a powerful tool and enjoying a user license is normal and healthy.

-What isn't healthy is the "pay-per-thought" model.
+What isn't healthy is the subscription, the "pay-per-thought" model.
 Systems based on credits or token quotas introduce terrible friction: the fear of waste.

 Today, writing with AI via online platforms in the Cloud imposes two major constraints: